Cornell-Tech-ML/mod3-Sarthak-Ti/README.md

 # Matmul speed plot
 I used code from Hashim Hayat and Justin Chiu to run this.

+### fast vs slow
-First I compared simple ops to fast, but the scale of speeds is so far apart it's hard to see the fast compared to the slow, and it would take hours for 1024, so I only compared up to 256 size matrices
+First I compared simple ops to fast, but the scale of speeds is so far apart it's hard to see the fast compared to the slow, and it would take hours for 1024, so I only compared up to 256 size matrices.
+Note that in terms of parallelization, the only part of the Fast implementation that is parallel is along the batch dimension, and we only did it with a batch size of 2.
+But we still see noticeable speedups because we use numba loops which are much faster than python for loops.
+On top of that things are compiled, so you will still see substantial improvements even with a batch size of 1.
+But if we have larger batch sizes it would be even faster.
 ```console
 Timing summary
 Size: 64